 - If you choose to adopt the “no late work ever” policy, I highly encourage you to seek support from your administration and to clearly communicate this policy with parents early and often.

-- It might be a good idea to offer students a “Whoopsie!” pass, which students could use once per quarter.
+- It might be a good idea to offer students a “Whoopsie!” pass, which students could use once…or more! per quarter.
 That way, every student has four times per year that he or she can legitimately make a mistake and not suffer unwarranted consequences.
 After all, zeros are detrimental.

-- Also, consider the ability of your students.
+- Also, consider the executive functioning of your students.
 I’ve seen this type of policy successfully used with enriched / advanced high school upper-level classes, but with younger students or at-risk classes, this policy would fail.

 - Ask yourself how you will allow students to practice the skills so that they master the content.
 If we are being honest, most high school students will not complete a late assignment they know they will not receive credit for just to “prepare for the test.”